The Automatic Calibration Unit in JUNO: Design of the ACU

 \subsubsection{Interface to the CD}

 Fig.~\ref{ACU_interface} is a schematic diagram of the ACU interface to the CD.
 The ACU is installed on the top of the calibration house, where other calibration devices are located.
 The 150 mm diameter gate valve, through which the sources go in and out of the ACU, is sealed to calibration house through a flexible stainless steel bellow.
 The bottom of the calibration house seals to a 7.85~m long stainless steel chimney of the CD.
-Unlike the ACU system in the Daya Bay experiment which sat right on top of the neutrino detector under water ~\cite{ref:Daya_Bay_ACU}, the JUNO ACU is installed in the experimental hall, separated from the CD by the water shielding.
-When sources are parked inside the ACU, no additional shielding inside the ACU is needed.
+Unlike the ACU system in the Daya Bay experiment which sat right on top of the neutrino detector under water~\cite{ref:Daya_Bay_ACU}, the JUNO ACU is installed in the experimental hall, separated from the CD by the water shielding.
+The nominal rate for each source is set to be around 100 gamma or neutron emissions per second~\cite{ref:calibration_strategy}.
+Their contribution to the CD rate is limited to less than 1 mHz, according to the simulation.
+Therefore, no additional shielding inside the ACU is needed.

 The bell jar seals to the bottom plate by a double o-ring seal, so that leak check can be performed by pumping the volume between the two o-rings.
-Helium sniffer leakage detection technique have been used off-site of JUNO in the quality assurance procedure.
+A Helium sniffer leakage detection technique was used off-site of JUNO in the quality assurance procedure.
 The upper limit of leakage rate was measured to be 3 $\times$ 10$^{-6}$~mbar$\cdot$L$/$s.